Skip to content

 Source: M. Lenz/GEOMAR | Graphic: eskp.com/CC BY 4.0

 Primary microplastics are small plastic pellets or tiny plastic fibers.
-It is, so to speak, the smallest, most original form of plastic and enters the oceans as follows:
+It is, so to speak, the smallest, most original form of plastic and enters the oceans in the following ways, among others:

-• Microplastics from synthetic clothing in the washing machine. (via drain)
+• Microplastics from synthetic clothing in washing machine. (via drain)

-• Plastic components in cosmetics end up in bodies of water via runoff.
+• Plastic components in cosmetics enter water bodies via runoff.

 • Disposal of pollutants from industry into rivers or the sea.